 If you are a former DROP participant who received your DROP distribution as a rollover, you should complete the Investment Plan's DROP Direct Rollover Form for Former DROP Members, IPDROP-RO-1, and send it to the Investment Plan Administrator, for processing.
 The Investment Plan Administrator will send you a confirmation letter and personal PIN for accessing your account under separate cover.

-A: If you do not choose one of the investment options listed on the rollover enrollment form, your DROP accumulation will be initially invested in the FRS Money Market Fund.
+A: If you do not choose one of the investment options listed on the rollover enrollment form, your DROP accumulation will be initially invested in the FRS Retirement Income Fund.
 After your account has been established you will then have access to move your money to any of the 20 available funds offered in the Investment Plan.

 A: To take a distribution, you can either log onto MyFRS.com or call the MyFRS Financial Guidance Line toll-free at 1-866-446-9377, Option 4 (TRS 711), and speak to an Investment Plan Administrator representative.
 Be sure to have your PIN number available prior to calling.
 If you do not have a PIN, you may request a PIN reminder online or by calling the MyFRS Financial Guidance Line and selecting Option 4.
 You do not need to complete any paper forms in order to request a distribution.